Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Empirical Application using Eurozone Yield Data

-To provide some information on the amount of time variation, Figure \ref{fig:coeffs} depicts heatmaps of the posterior inclusion probability (PIPs) for a Nelson-Siegel model with panels a) to d) referring to the four different dynamic priors for $\lambda_t$.
+To provide some information on the amount of time variation, Figures \ref{fig:coeffs1} and \ref{fig:coeffs2} depicts heatmaps of the posterior inclusion probability (PIPs) for a Nelson-Siegel model with panels a) to d) referring to the four different dynamic priors for $\lambda_t$.
 These PIPs are the posterior means of the elements of $\bm \delta$.

-The main impression provided by Figure \ref{fig:coeffs} is that there is little evidence of strong time-variation in the parameters when using this data set.
+The main impression provided by Figure \ref{fig:coeffs1} and \ref{fig:coeffs2} is that there is little evidence of strong time-variation in the parameters when using this data set.
 However, there does seem to be some in the sense that there are many variables and time periods where the PIPs are appreciably above zero.
-That is, even though the figures contain a lot of white (PIPs essentially zero) and no deep reds (PIPs above one half), there is a great deal of pink of various shades (e.g PIPs 20\%-30\%).
+That is, even though the figures contain a lot of white (PIPs essentially zero) and just a handful of deep reds (PIPs above one half), there is a great deal of pink of various shades (e.g., PIPs 20\%-30\%).
 This is consistent with time-variation being small, episodic and only occurring in some coefficients.

-Results for our four different dynamic Horseshoe priors are slightly different indicating the dynamic prior choice can have an impact on results.
-A clear pattern emerges only for the dynamic Horsehoe prior with Markov switching.
+Results for our four different dynamic horseshoe priors are slightly different indicating the dynamic prior choice can have an impact on results.
+A clear pattern emerges only for the dynamic horseshoe prior with a mixture specification.
 It is finding that small amounts of time-variation occur only for the coefficients on the curvature factor.
-If the Markov switching part of the prior is replaced by the mixture specification, we tend to find short-lived periods where a small amount of time-variation occurs for all of the coefficients in an equation.
-But, interestingly, \texttt{dHS Mix} finds that different equations have time-variation occuring at different periods of time.
-Evidence for TVPs is the least when we use stochastic volatility specifications in the dynamic Horseshoe priors.
-For these priors, tiny amounts of time variation (i.e. tiny PIPs) is spread much more widely throughout the sample and across variables.
+If the mixture part of the prior is replaced by a Markov switching specification, we tend to find short-lived periods where a small amount of time-variation occurs for all of the coefficients in an equation.
+But, interestingly, \texttt{dHS MS} finds that different equations have time-variation occuring at different periods of time.
+Evidence for TVPs is the least when we use stochastic volatility specifications in the dynamic horseshoe priors.
+For these priors, tiny amounts of time variation (i.e., tiny PIPs) are spread much more widely throughout the sample and across variables.